scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

    :class: green

-   Retrieve the estimated parameters from the model above. **Hint**: use tab-completion to find the relevent attribute.
+   Retrieve the estimated parameters from the model above. **Hint**: use tab-completion to find the relevant attribute.

 |